 Each two-week trip should focus on teaching a limited number of procedures, based on the RAD-AID IR curriculum for the resource limited setting.
 The teaching schedule is flexible and can be adapted according to faculty and trainee preference.

-Two-week schedule for IR faculty
+Proposed two-week schedule for IR faculty

 ||Airport Pick up